pangiann/CTF_challenges/echo_back/README.md

 r.interactive()
 ```

+Then, program waits for your input, but now that input is passed as an argument to system function.
+**cat flag.txt** will do the job.

+Congrats.
 That's it, we got our flag.
 To see more about format string attacks click [here](https://www.youtube.com/watch?v=0WvrSfcdq1I&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN&index=18).